trepidacious/tree-react/tree-core/Notes.md

 Practically, it is probably best to use references only where needed for:
 1. Deliberate sharing of data between different structures.
 For example, referencing the same user data from each post on a forum.
 That way, if they update their nickname it will be visible immediately on all posts.
 2. Segmenting data to allow viewing part of a large graph.
 In the forum example, including every possible linked data item for a post (e.g. every post of every user who comments) could generate a very large data set, potentially the entire forum.
 Using references allows for only the immediately visible parts of a data structure to be sent to a client.
 When a ref is followed by a renderer, it can be retrieved in the background.
 3. Making transactions preserve user intent.
 Using a `List[Ref[A]]` rather than a `List[A]` allows transactions to be "anchored" to a Ref, rather than (for example) to an index in the list.
 If the list is reordered on the server, before the transaction is applied, the same data will be edited.
 This could also be implemented by use of some "find" function to locate the correct data, using the contents of the list elements, however this may be less efficient, or may require introducing another, ad-hoc Id to find the item.
+In future we might support OT for this use-case.
 4. Efficiency - the use of Ids and revisions allows us to quickly establish whether a value may have changed, without relying on equality.

 ## TODO